 While it is often tempting for former partners and current co-parents to make an oral agreement about a change, this is rarely a good idea.
 In our experience, handshake agreements simply do not work.

 Instead, when there are substantial changes it is better to get it approved legally in order to ensure the agreement is enforceable later.
 While seeking approval in court can be a headache, there is no doubt that the end result is better for both you and your children.
 Without going through the proper channels, there is no legal protection available to you if your former partner breaks the oral agreement.

 For example, if your original court order stated that you only see the children every three weeks, but you and your spouse agree, informally, that you get the kids every weekend, your spouse can change his mind later.
 To ensure that you protect your rights, you would need to petition for a modification of your visitation order.

 How do I modify an order?

 The court that issued the original order or award handles modification of the orders stemming from your divorce or custody dispute.
 This court has “continuing jurisdiction” over these orders, allowing it to update them as necessary.

-If you are considering requesting a modification of custody or support orders in Pennsylvania or New Jersey, Petrelli Previtera is glad to help.
+If you are considering requesting a modification of custody or support orders, a family law attorney at Petrelli Previtera can help.
 Do not attempt to do this alone.
 Filing for a modification is a difficult and often confusing process.
 We know the rules and procedures required under state law and can save you a lot of time and frustration.

 Once you have filed all the right paperwork, the court will schedule a conference or hearing in the matter.
 In many cases, a conciliation conference is the first step in this process.
 This is much like the mediation sessions you may have attended before your divorce.
 When the modification deals with child custody or visitation, a Custody Conciliator directs this meeting.
 You, your attorney, your partner, and his attorney attend these meetings.